 - 2 Cups Filtered Water or desired thickness

 Core the tomatoes and add to a pot, cover with water and bring to a boil.
-When skin begins to crack remove them and the onion with tongs. ( approx. 1 – 2 minutes) Let cool and remove the skins.
+When the skin begins to crack remove them and the onion with tongs. ( approx. 1 – 2 minutes) Let cool and remove the skins.

-Roast the poblanos on the stovetop at medium high heat.
+Roast the poblanos on the stovetop at medium-high heat.
 A gas stove works the best but it will work fine on an electric stove.
 Char the peppers on all sides turning with a pair of tongs.
 When good and charred, steam them for 10 minutes in a covered dish or a paper bag rolled shut to hold in the steam.

 Take a paper towel and rub off the char.
 It’s ok to leave a little of the char.
 Slice in half and remove the seeds and stems.